I am only able to provide in-person sabbatical coverage within 75 miles of Takoma Park, MD.

 - Provide on-call pastoral care (phone and in-person)

 - Provide assistance to the board for supervision of staff

 - Attend monthly meetings with the Board of Trustees, staff, Sunday services/worship committee, and sabbatical team

 - As needed, provide community support (vigils, marches, etc.) for local/national crises or tragedies

 Depending on contract terms, the sabbatical minister may also provide guidance for a congregational project, lead a workshop or adult class, or co-host events (potlucks, movies, etc.).

-To learn more, please contact me.
+To begin a conversation, please contact me.